amp-labs/ai/sdk/README.md

 If you encounter issues, ensure that:

 1. All required environment variables are set correctly
-2. You have an active Ampersand account with the necessary permissions
+2. You have an active Ampersand account with the necessary permissions & scopes
-3. The SaaS tool connection has been properly established
+3. The SaaS tool (say HubSpot) connection (with OAuth or apiKey) with your Agent is properly established & is still active.

 For further assistance, join our [Discord community](https://discord.gg/BWP4BpKHvf).